171% ROI on Production AI Agents: Why 89% of Enterprises Stay Stuck in POC

 Conclusion

 The 171% ROI is real — for the 11% of enterprises that crossed the POC-to-production barrier.
 For the other 89%, AI remains a cost without return: ChatGPT Pro licenses, tool subscriptions, dead pilots.
 The difference isn't the model used, nor the tech.
-It's in execution discipline: business owner, KPIs in euros, observability, multi-model architecture, change management.
+It's in execution discipline: business owner, KPIs in euros, observability, multi-model architecture, budgeted maintenance, change management.

 In 2026, generic AI is a commodity.
 The rare skill is turning a POC into a system that runs 24/7 and generates measurable value.